Toric degenerations of cluster varieties and cluster duality: Introduction

 defining a degeneration of $\Xsp$ with the following properties: \begin{itemize} \item the fiber over $(1,\dots,1)$ is $\Xsp$; \item if $ \Xsp$ has no frozen directions then the fiber over $(0,\dots,0)$ (also called the central fiber) is the toric variety associated to the cluster complex $\Delta^+_s$; \item if $ \Xsp$ has frozen directions then the fiber over $(0,\dots,0)$ is the toric variety associated to a fan contained in a superpotential cone.
 The fan structure comes from the cluster structure; \item in both cases the cluster variety $\cX$ degenerates to the dense torus inside the toric central fiber. \end{itemize} One of the key ideas is to make a distinction between {\it{coefficients}} and {\it{frozen variables}}, concepts which are usually identified.
 We think of coefficients as parameters deforming the mutation formulas-- deformation parameters for the families.
 Frozen variables are $\cA $-cluster variables associated to \emph{frozen directions}; they relate to the geometry of individual fibers rather than the deformations of these fibers.
 This approach allows us to consider the toric varieties in the central fibers as a very degenerate class of cluster varieties.

-To construct the family $\Xfsps{s} $ we develop the notion of a $Y$-pattern with coefficients and its geometric counterpart: cluster $\cX$-varieties with coefficients.
-Moreover, we develop cluster duality for cluster varieties with coefficients and prove that our degeneration is cluster dual in this generalized sense to the Gross-Hacking-Keel-Kontsevich $\cAp$-degeneration of $\cA$-cluster varieties.
+To construct the family $\Xfsps{s} $ we develop the notion of a $Y$-pattern with coefficients and its geometric counterpart: $\cX$-cluster varieties with coefficients.
+Moreover, we develop cluster duality for cluster varieties with coefficients and prove that our degeneration is cluster dual in this generalized sense to the Gross--Hacking--Keel--Kontsevich $\cAp$-degeneration of $\cA$-cluster varieties.
 By doing so, we solve simultaneously two problems in cluster theory.
 On the one hand we find a way to include coefficients in the $Y$-mutation formula.
 This was an aim of Fomin and Zelevinsky \cite{communication_w_Fomin} when they developed the foundations of cluster algebras.
-On the other hand, we make it clear how to dualize mutation with deforming parameters, a notion predicted in \cite[Section 7]{GHKK}.
+On the other hand, we define spaces that are cluster dual to $\cA$-cluster varieties with coefficients, a problem posed in \cite[\S7]{GHKK} which we are about to describe.
+Let $\cA_{s}$ be an $\cA$-cluster variety with initial seed $s$.
+In \cite{GHK_birational} the authors introduced a family $ \cAps{s}\to \mathbb{A}^n_{\C} $ of deformations of $\cA_s$.
+The space $\cAps{s}$ and the fibers $\cA_{\vb{t}}$ over closed points $\vb{t}\in \mathbb{A}^n_{\C}$ are themselves cluster varieties with coefficients.
+In \cite[\S7]{GHKK} the authors predicted the existence of a cluster dual $\cA_{\vb{t}}^{\vee}$ to the fibers but stated it was unclear how the coefficients should be handled under dualization.
+Consider the Langlands dual seed $s^{\vee}$.
+Inside $ \Xfsps{s^{\vee}}$ there is an $\cX$-cluster variety with coefficients $\Xfam_{s^{\vee}}$.
+The restriction of $\pi$ to $\Xfam_{s^{\vee}}$ gives a map $\Xfam_{s^{\vee}}\to \A^n_{\C}$ with fiber $\cX_{\bf t}$ over ${\bf t}$.
+We show that the varieties $\Xfam_{s^{\vee}}$ and ${\cAps{s}}$ are cluster dual as cluster varieties with coefficients.
+Moreover, we show that the fibers $\cX_{\vb{t}}$ are exactly the wanted cluster duals $\cA_{\vb{t}}^{\vee}$.
+For more details the reader is referred to \S\ref{sec:cluster_duality}, in particular \thref{rem:dual_specified_coeff}.

 This is the first of a series of papers.
-In the sequel, along M.-W. Cheung, we will show how the notion of cluster duality with coefficients is related to Batyrev-Borisov duality in the context of mirror symmetry.
+In a sequel, along with M.-W. Cheung, we will explore how the notion of cluster duality with coefficients is related to Batyrev--Borisov duality in the context of mirror symmetry.
 In \cite{BCMNC} we will show that the toric degeneration of the Grassmannian given by \cite{RW17} coincides with the toric degeneration given by the $\cAp$-construction for all $\Grass_k\lrp{\C^n}$.